zrm99/Odalium/README.md

 # Odalmedia
-Odalmedia is an open-source NodeJS based forum software using PostgreSQL programmed in mind to have little moderation.
+Odalmedia is an open-source NodeJS based text only forum software using PostgreSQL, programmed in mind to have little moderation.

 <h3>
 History/About: